 If you haven’t any members under the age of 40; if nobody other than your members’ friends and relations come to concerts; if there are no apparently suitable venues in which to perform – these are all areas where most councils should now at least try to offer advice if you show yourselves willing to change and develop.

 Help!
-I can’t get my head round all this…
+I can’t get my head around all this…

 If you have reached this stage it hopefully means you are committed to improving what your group does and in working with your local authority to effect that improvement.
 So don’t be put off, and don’t think that all of this sounds too forbidding or not relevant to what you do.
 Most Councils should have a sympathetic arts officer, or community development worker, or education liaison officer part of whose job it should be to offer you assistance.
 Your greatest challenge may actually be in finding this person!